 Plan Your Visit in Advance:

-Look at the amusement park’s website before you go.
+Look at the park’s website before you go.
 Find out how much tickets cost and what kinds of discounts are available.
 You can also learn about the rides, food, and other attractions at the park.
 This will help you plan how much money you need to bring.
 It can also help you set expectations with your kids in advance.

 - You can set a plan for which rides to do and get them on board